scalazone/content/topics/patterns/destructuring.md

       if key > 0.5 then Black else White
 ```

-Our first case matches on a general `Rgb` value, which we write, not as a single value, but in the same way we
+Our first case matches on a general `Rgb` value, which we write within the pattern, not as a single value, but
-would construct a new instance of the enum value `Rgb`.
-But instead of putting known `red`, `green` and `blue`
+in the same way we would if we were constructing a new instance of the enum value `Rgb`.
+But instead of putting
-parameters _into_ an `Rgb` constructor, we are going to extract them _out of_ the enum value.
-And those values,
+known `red`, `green` and `blue` parameters _into_ an `Rgb` constructor, we are going to extract them _out of_
-called `red`, `green` and `blue` are newly available to use on the right-hand side of the case clause, set to
+the enum value.
+And those values, called `red`, `green` and `blue` are newly available to use on the right-hand
-whichever values the `Rgb` instance was initialized with.
+side of the case clause, set to whichever values the `Rgb` instance was initialized with.

+As the name has always suggested, it's like checking whether the scrutinee matches a pattern which looks like
+`Rgb(red, green, blue)`.

 So while pattern matching against a single value would perform an _equality check_ between that value and the
 scrutinee, a structural match will check that the scrutinee has the right structure—in this example, checking
 that it is an `Rgb` instance of the `Color` type.
+If it is, then it will always have the desired structure.

 `case Rgb(red, green, blue)` is a simple example of a pattern _destructuring_ the scrutinee into its component
 parts, `red`, `green` and `blue`.
 We can choose any name for the three parameters, so `case Rgb(r, g, b)` would